 1. I give through the Church of the Nazarene because it's doing more than just giving away free food.

-To fight hunger effectively, an organization must do more than run a soup kitchen.
+To effectively fight world hunger, an organization must do more than run a soup kitchen.
 The American government has discovered that dumping surplus food on a poor country doesn't always eliminate hunger.
 It may even make matters worse.

 For example: we can ship food to feed the little girl in the magazine picture.
 Well and good.
 But wait, her father or older brothers may be farmers, trying to make a living selling produce off their little plots.
 Then one day a ship arrives in the harbor bulging with free food.
 What happens when that food is distributed?
 The farmer's produce goes unpurchased in the market.
 As a result, that farming family becomes an unemployment statistic.